lachie/peace_love/Readme.md

 `PeaceLove['beans']` returns a `PeaceLove::Collection` which thinly wraps a `Mongo::Collection`.
 See how to use it in the [Mongo Ruby API][monapi]

 Notice how we're inserting hashes.
-PeaceLove is only concerned with hashes coming _out_ of Mongo.
+PeaceLove only mixes in hashes coming _out_ of Mongo.

 Also note that the wrapping of `Mongo::Collection` may not yet be complete.